kapil551/Redux_And_React-Redux/README.md

 - Why?

     - Can we use one reducer, Yes we can but in the long run it becomes very complex to manage the single reducer.

+- Advantage?

+    - Now each reducer is managing it's own part of the global state.

+    - This helps in keeping the reducers complelely independent and managing different areas of the global state easily.